PrismLauncher/PrismLauncher/README.md

 ## Forking/Redistributing/Custom builds policy

 Do whatever you want, we don't care.
 Just follow the license.
 If you have any questions about this feel free to ask in an issue.

+All launcher code is available under the GPL-3 license.

+[Source for the website](https://github.com/PolyMC/polymc.github.io) is hosted under the AGPL-3 License.

+The logo and related assets are under the CC BY-NC-SA 4.0 license.